theflowong/trippy_trees/README.md

 Also viewable on http://flowong.com/animated.php

 ----
-## To Run:
+## To Install & View Locally:

-1. Clone or download repo.
+1. This project uses <a href="https://processing.org/">Processing 3</a>, which is a programming language for creating visual art and prototypes and all that jazz.
+Before you begin, <a href="https://processing.org/download/">download Processing 3</a> on your computer.

-  * Make sure the folder trippy_trees contains all files.
+2. Download this repo on your local computer.

-2. Go into trippy_trees folder.
+   (If you rename any folders or files, make sure the main folder matches the name of the main .pde file.
+For mine, they're named trippy_trees and trippy_trees.pde respectively.)

-3. Open trippy_trees.pde with Processing.
+3. Open trippy_trees/trippy_trees.pde (with Processing 3).

 3. Press play.
+That's it!

 ----
 ## Screenshots!